Implementation Status

 Message Kinds

-The seven message kinds, their required body fields, and examples with `proof: null`.
+The six message kinds, their required body fields, and examples with `proof: null`.

 Interaction Lifecycle

-How `direct`, `receipt`, and `trace` correlate delegated work and progress.
+How direct-room surfaces, `receipt`, and `trace` correlate delegated work and progress.

 Capability Discovery